oss-slu/image-recognition-integration-system/docs/community-blog.md

 - Built early versions of **API integration layers** for model inference
 - Improved our **code review and branching process**

-We’re currently focusing on performance improvements — optimizing image loading, caching, and responsive rendering — to ensure a smoother user experience.
+We’re currently focusing on performance improvements including optimizing image loading, caching, and responsive rendering to ensure a smoother user experience.

 ---

-## 🤝 How You Can Contribute
+## How You Can Contribute

 IRIS thrives on collaboration!
 Whether you're a developer, designer, or AI researcher, there’s a place for you.

 Here are some ways to get started:

-- ⭐ Star and fork the [IRIS repository](https://github.com/oss-slu/image-recognition-integration-system)
+- Star and fork the [IRIS repository](https://github.com/oss-slu/image-recognition-integration-system)
 - Browse our [open issues](https://github.com/oss-slu/image-recognition-integration-system/issues) — look for tags like `good first issue` or `help wanted`
 - Join our **Slack workspace** for discussions and pairing sessions
 - Review and comment on ongoing [Pull Requests](https://github.com/oss-slu/image-recognition-integration-system/pulls)
 - Help improve our documentation or create demos

-No contribution is too small — every issue you review, comment you leave, or PR you merge strengthens our community.
+No contribution is too small, every issue you review, comment you leave, or PR you merge strengthens our community.

 ---